-Le Col was created by Yanto Barker, a pro cyclist currently riding for One Pro Cycling.
+Le Col was created by Yanto Barker, an ex pro cyclist that used to ride for One Pro Cycling.
 The company is based in the UK but the manufacturing is done in Italy, with Barker apparently involved throughout the design and development process.
 Lots of brands work with pro teams as the feedback from people who spend many hours a day in the saddle is valuable; increasingly we've seen this go beyond simply testing and further into the R&D process.

-When I first received the HC jacket, it was lighter-weight than I'd expected.
+When I first received the Hors Categorie Jacket, it was lighter-weight than I'd expected.
 Many top-of-the-range jackets are designed for the very coldest of days – the more you spend, the more insulation you get.
 According to Yanto Barker, he decided to go against this, figuring that if you spend £300 on a jacket, you'll be wanting to use it across a wider range of temperatures.
-Hence the HC is designed as a high-performance outer layer, but with plenty of stretch in the fabric so you can have multiple layers underneath if needed.
+Hence the Hors Categorie is designed as a high-performance outer layer, but with plenty of stretch in the fabric so you can have multiple layers underneath if needed.

 Le Col does have a couple of winter jackets in its range – the Sport at £170 and the Pro at £250 – which have more insulation than here, so there are options if you want something heavier-weight